 3. Dogs in the Renaissance and Enlightenment

-The Renaissance and Enlightenment periods saw a renewed interest in the natural world, including the study of dogs.
+The Renaissance (14th to 17th century) and Enlightenment (18th century) periods saw a renewed interest in the natural world, including the study of dogs.
 Scientists and scholars began to study dog behaviour and anatomy more systematically, leading to a better understanding of their physiology and capabilities.

 This era also saw the rise of dogs as companion animals among the wealthy elite.
-The companionship of dogs became a symbol of status and refinement, with portraits often featuring dogs alongside their owners to signify loyalty and elegance.
+Breeds like the Cavalier King Charles Spaniel became symbols of status and refinement, with portraits often featuring dogs alongside their owners to signify loyalty and elegance.
+Shakespeare and Leonardo da Vinci both included dogs in their works, highlighting their cultural significance.

 4. Dogs in the Modern Era

 Service and therapy dogs have become increasingly important, providing assistance to people with disabilities and offering comfort to those in need.
-These dogs undergo rigorous training to perform specific tasks, such as guiding the visually impaired, alerting to medical conditions, or providing emotional support.
-The impact of these dogs on human health and wellbeing cannot be overstated.
+Labrador Retrievers, for example, are widely used as guide dogs for the visually impaired, while Golden Retrievers are popular in therapy settings due to their gentle nature.
+These dogs undergo rigorous training to perform specific tasks and have a profound impact on human health and wellbeing.

-Additionally, the use of dogs in therapeutic settings, such as hospitals and care homes, has been shown to improve patients' mental and emotional health, demonstrating their profound impact on human lives.
+Additionally, dogs in therapeutic settings, such as hospitals and care homes, have been shown to improve patients' mental and emotional health.
+Their ability to connect with people on an emotional level demonstrates their invaluable contribution to human lives.

 5. Dogs in Contemporary Society